8 days from Budapest to NurembergOverview

 Enjoy a day of relaxation on board and marvel at the beautiful scenery on both banks of the Danube.
 Hungary is on your left as you cruise upriver and Slovakia is on your right.
 The two countries share the Danube for a 58-mile stretch, with the border in the middle of the river.
 This evening, arrive in Vienna, Austria’s capital.
 Known as the “City of Music,” it inspired the creative genius of Mozart, Beethoven, and Strauss.
 An optional concert is available during your stay.
 (B,L,D)Day 3 Vienna.

-Dürnstein, known for the magnificent baroque, blue Stiftskirche built in the 1700s, is situated right in the heart of the Wachau wine region.
-The main street of this small town—with a population of less than 1,000 people—is lined with 16th-century residences and charming cobblestone streets.
+Dürnstein, known for the magnificent baroque, blue Stiftskirche built in the 1700s, is right in the heart of the Wachau wine region.
+The main street of this small town—with a population of less than 1,000 people—is lined with 16th-century homes and charming cobblestone streets.
 This morning your Local Guide will take you on an included WALKING TOUR and tell you the tale of England’s King Richard the Lionheart, who was imprisoned in the castle whose ruins still stand above the town.
 During lunchtime, sail the picturesque Wachau Valley and arrive in Melk in the early afternoon.
 Here, enjoy a GUIDED VISIT of the magnificent 11th-century BENEDICTINE ABBEY, one of Europe’s largest monasteries.
 The abbey houses an ornate library with over 80,000 printed books and 2,000 manuscripts.
 You’ll be captivated by the splendor of the church with its frescoed ceilings, stunning high altar, marble statues, and 210-foot-high cupola.
-The view from the terrace of the abbey over the Danube and surrounding countryside is breathtaking!
-This evening you’ll be able to sample some of the Wachau Valley’s FAMOUS WINES.
+The view from the terrace over the Danube and surrounding countryside is breathtaking!
+This evening, sample some of the Wachau Valley’s FAMOUS WINES.
 (B,L,D)Day 5 Passau, Germany.

-Today, you can choose from several full-day optional excursions: to Salzburg taking in some of the Sound of Music sights, the popular “Romantic Austria” tour, or to medieval ?eský Krumlov in the Czech Republic, a UNESCO World Heritage Site.
+Today, you might wish to choose from a couple of full-day optional excursions: to Salzburg, taking in some of The Sound of Music sights or to medieval Český Krumlov in the Czech Republic, a UNESCO World Heritage Site.
 Alternatively, you may choose to stay on the ship and relax as you cruise to Passau, uniquely located where the Inn, Ilz, and Danube Rivers converge.
 Passau is a maze of narrow cobblestone streets lined with beautiful patrician houses.
 St. Stephen’s Cathedral, a masterpiece of Italian baroque architecture, houses one of the world’s largest church organs with 17,774 pipes.
 Take in the highlights on the included GUIDED WALK.
 (B,L,D)Day 6 Regensburg.

 Your vacation ends with breakfast this morning.
 (B)